 To support the Python 2.7 runtime for the long term, we will make the following changes over time:

 Return the runtimes to their unforked, open-source states as much as possible.
 We had to heavily restrict and modify some of the runtimes to securely run your apps in our data centers.
 By making changes to how we operate the runtimes in our data centers, we can provide a secure and scalable environment for these runtimes over the long term.

 Add full build systems that support package repositories, native component builds, and asset repositories.

-Cloud SDK version 274.0.0 introduces support for Python 3.
-Older versions of Cloud SDK will remain available for download, but we recommend using version 274.0.0 or newer and migrating to Python 3 as soon as possible.
+Google Cloud CLI version 274.0.0 introduces support for Python 3.
+Older versions of the gcloud CLI will remain available for download, but we recommend using version 274.0.0 or newer and migrating to Python 3 as soon as possible.

-For instructions on how to configure Cloud SDK to use Python 3, see Using Python 3.
+For instructions on how to configure the gcloud CLI to use Python 3, see Using Python 3.

-Some Python tools other than the gcloud command-line tool that are shipped
+Some Python tools other than the gcloud CLI that are shipped

-in the Cloud SDK still require a Python 2.7 interpreter.
+in the Google Cloud CLI still require a Python 2.7 interpreter.
 For details, run:

 gcloud topic startup.